Film director: Compensation

 Film directors usually are self-employed and hired per project based on recommendations and industry reputation.
 Compensation might be arranged as a flat fee for the project, as a weekly salary, or as a daily rate.

 A handful of top Hollywood directors made from $133.3 million to $257.95 million in 2011, such as James Cameron and Steven Spielberg, but the average United States film directors and producers made $89,840 in 2018.
 A new Hollywood director typically gets paid around $400,000 for directing their first studio film.

-The average annual salary in Canada is $62,408, and in Western Australia it can range from $75,230 to $97,119.
+The average annual salary in England is £50,440, in Canada is $62,408, and in Western Australia it can range from $75,230 to $97,119.
 In France, the average salary is €4000 per month, paid per project.
 Luc Besson was the highest paid French director in 2017, making €4.44 million for Valerian and the City of a Thousand Planets.
 That same year, the top ten French directors' salaries in total represented 42% of the total directors' salaries in France.

 Film directors in Japan average a yearly salary from ¥4 million to ¥10 million, and the Directors Guild of Japan requires a minimum payment of ¥3.5 million.
 Korean directors make 300 million to 500 million won for a film, and beginning directors start out making around 50 million won.
 A Korean director who breaks into the Chinese market might make 1 billion won for a single film.

 Gender disparities

 According to a 2018 report from UNESCO, the film industry throughout the world has a disproportionately higher number of male directors compared to female directors, and they provide as an example the fact that only 20% of films in Europe are directed by women.
 44% of graduates from a sample of European films schools are women, and yet women are only 24% of working film directors in Europe.
+However only a fraction of film school graduates aspire to direct with the majority entering the industry in other roles.
 In Hollywood, women make up only 12.6 percent of film directors, as reported by a UCLA study of the 200 top theatrical films of 2017, but that number is a significant increase from 6.9% in 2016.
 As of 2014, there were only 20 women in the Directors Guild of Japan out of the 550 total members.
 Indian film directors are also greatly underrepresented by women, even compared to other countries, but there has been a recent trend of more attention to women directors in India, brought on partly by Amazon and Netflix moving into the industry.
 Of the movies produced in Nollywood, women direct only 2%.